ippontech/blog-usa/posts/irl-aws-iam.md

 ### Letting Others In

 Sharing can be a hard concept to grasp.
 Many questions exist not just about how much to share but also with whom and for how long.
 This is why permissions are given to guests entering a home for a dinner party, children when they want to stay up past their bedtime on New Year's Eve, or soldiers when they need to speak freely to their superior.
-This system of people and permissions is intuitively understood.
+These systems of people and permissions are intuitively understood.

-But when translating this to the digital space, it is not as straightforward.
-AWS attempts to establish a sharing system by defining 4 key terms:
+But when translating them to the digital space, it is not as straightforward.
+AWS's solution to this establishes its own sharing system.
+There are four, key terms that need to be defined:

-1. Users - people
+1. User - a person who needs access to AWS resources
-1. Groups - a collection of users
+1. Group - a collection of one or more users who *all* need the *same* access to AWS resources
-1. Policies - a contract of permissions
+1. Policy - a contract of permissions that will allow or restrict actions
-1. Roles - entities assumed to operate under certain permissions
+1. Role - an entity (usually an AWS service) that operates under a policy

-Here, what is best to keep in mind is Policies are paramount.
-They delineate the permitted actions a service can take on one or more resources (i.e. A maid service may enter the home).
-Everything else cascades from these Policies.
+In AWS, Policy is paramount.
+It delineates the permitted actions a Group or service can take on AWS resources (i.e. A maid service may enter the home).
+Policies should be created first because Groups and Roles will use these next.

 Groups have Policies that they must adhere to.
-These could be organizations or teams, but everyone is designated to act under the same Policy restrictions.
+These could be organizations or teams, but everyone acts under the same Policy restrictions.
 These Users are identified by a name and given a password.
 It is a best practice to assign Users to a Group so that they only have certain job functions.

-It is worth specifying that Roles are **not** typically Users in AWS.
+It is worth specifying that Roles are **not** typically people in AWS.
 Instead, think of these entities like robots filling in for actors in a Broadway play.
 As robots, they do not improvise.
 They are permitted to perform only the set of directions they are told so that the play can proceed.
-In this way, they adhere to Policies similar to Groups.
+In this way, a Role adheres to a Policy similar to how a Group would.

 ### Locks, Keys, and Secrets

-Just as much as IAM is about letting others in, it is equally about keeping others out.
-It was previously mentioned that users authenticate themselves in AWS by a name and password.
-This is because they (and only they) should be trusted to access the services/resources outlined in their group's policies.
-Anything that is not in these policies should be off-limits.
+IAM is about letting others in just as much as it is about keeping others out.
+Users authenticate themselves in AWS by a name and password.
+This is because they (and only they) should be trusted to access the services/resources outlined in their Group's Policies.
+Anything that is not in these Policies should be off-limits.

-Think of it like a bank vault with smaller vaults locked away inside.
-The account owner should ultimately only have access to their money.
-But the bank's teller needs access to the main and underlying vaults in order to withdraw/deposit the funds for any person's account.
-Both are authenticated in the system with different levels of authorization.
+At a bank, the account owner only has access to their money.
+The bank's teller, though, needs access to all the vaults to withdraw/deposit the funds for any person's account.
+Both authenticate themselves in the system but with different levels of authorization.

-### Flip it and Reverse It
+### Going Through An Example

-Instead of just talking about AWS in the real-world, the following will bring a real world example into AWS.
-While this will not really work, it should help to outline the kind of mindset necessary to develop a robust solution.
+Instead of just talking about AWS in the real world, the following brings a real-world example into AWS.
+While this will not really work, it should help to organize the concepts discussed so far.
 Ignore the warnings displayed in the screenshots below for what IAM does not recognize.

 Imagine someone hires a cat sitting service while he or she is out on vacation.
 The company agrees to keep cats healthy and maintain a clean environment during their departure through feeding, give any medications necessary, and change the litter box.
 They will send a sitter, either Bob or Mary, for the job.
 How do the Users, Groups, Policies, and Roles need to be configured to ensure success and security?